 When you pay your bankruptcy attorney depends on whether you file a Chapter 7 or a Chapter 13 bankruptcy.
 How much you pay him and when you pay him has to be disclosed.
-The attorney cannot be a creditor in a Chapter 7 and can’t demand payment from you after the case is filed.
+The attorney cannot be a creditor in a Chapter 7 and can’t demand payment from you after the case is filed for pre-petition work.
 If he does he can be sanctioned by the court.

 Here is audio which is almost an hour long of a judge punishing a Louisville attorney and over 30 of his clients for paying attorney fees in cases after the cases were filed.
 The young lawyer probably thought it was great advertising.
 It brought him a lot of clients.
 But cases were dismissed or had hearings to dismiss them due to these schemes.

 You can stop the harassing phone calls by hiring the attorney and paying the fees in payments plans before the case is filed.
 But paying the filing fees in installments, filing skeleton petitions and paying the attorney after the case is filed draws attention to your case for fraud.
 If you can pay the attorney after the Chapter 7 case has been filed you can pay your creditors and you should be in a Chapter 13.